 (c.1750 to 1900 | 12%-15% | class periods 12-15)

-The unit talks about how the industrialized countries of Europe, along with the US and Japan, governed more land overseas than before.
+This unit talks about how the industrialized countries of Europe, along with the U.S. and Japan, governed more land overseas than before.
 It also explores the impact of the imperialist economy and colonialism on early capitalists and colonies.

 - Theme 1: Humans and the Environment (ENV)